MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-customize-forms.md

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step1.png)

-1. Create a new column of Form table, which will be used to store the reference to your campaign.
+1. Create a new column of Form table, which is used to store the reference to your campaign.
 Select button New and select Column.
-Changing Data type to Lookup will add drop-down menu Related table.
+Changing Data type to *Lookup* adds drop-down menu Related table.
 Select Campaign in Related table.
 Add Display name and Save the new column.

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step2.png)